 Here are the key points regarding Target Date Funds.

-- Are designed to simplify the selection of investments for retirement based on the number of years you have until you retire.
-Simply determine how long you have to retire and then select the fund with a target date that closely matches your retirement date.
+- Simplifies the selection of investments for retirement.
+Based on the number of years you have until you retire.
+Determine how long you have to retire.
+And then select the fund with a target date that closely matches your retirement date.

-- Can be purchased directly through asset management companies like Fidelity, T. Rowe Price, and Vanguard or online brokers like E*TRADE.
+- T. Rowe Price, and Vanguard or online brokers like E*TRADE offer target date funds.

 - Are commonly found within a 401(k) plan as an investment option.

-- Glide path is the term used to describe the allocation of assets within the fund as the fund progresses through the years to reach its target date.
+- Glide path is the term used to describe the allocation of assets within the fund.
 Asset allocation for target date funds change from “riskier” investments to more conservative investments as you get closer to retirement.
-Glide path of the fund is managed by the asset companies fund manager.
+Glide path of the fund is managed by the asset company’s fund manager.

 - Similar to other mutual funds, target date funds generally require an initial investment (@$1,000-$2,500).
 Unless the fund is part of an employer’s 401(k) plan.

-- When considering a target date fund you should consider the Morningstar rating, expense ratio and rates of return just like other mutual funds.
+- When considering a target date fund you should consider the Morningstar rating, expense ratio and rate of return just like other mutual funds.

 Target date funds are one option when planning for retirement.
 They are simple to understand, managed by a professional and allow you to forego the process of picking individual investments yourself.